MicrosoftDocs/defender-docs/defender-endpoint/android-configure-mam.md

   Configure the connector on Microsoft Intune for App protection policies:

-  a.
-Go to **Tenant Administration > Connectors and Tokens > Microsoft Defender for Endpoint**.
+  1. Go to **Tenant Administration > Connectors and Tokens > Microsoft Defender for Endpoint**.

-  b.
-Turn on the toggle for the app protection policy for Android (as seen in the following screenshot).
+  1. Turn on the toggle for the app protection policy for Android (as seen in the following screenshot).

-  c.
-Select **Save**.
+  1. Select **Save**.

      :::image type="content" source="media/app-settings.png" alt-text="The application settings pane in the Microsoft Defender portal." lightbox="media/app-settings.png":::